AnimeAllstar/UBSee/README.md

 - run the server and click all nodes to make sure that an error is not thrown
 - make a pull request making sure you describe any important details

 Make sure you read and understand what the scripts do.
 Unfortunately, because UBC doesn't officially provide the data, courses and subject need to be manually added for now.

 Make sure to submit a pull request if you think you can improve the process of adding new subjects.

+### Build command

+Use `npm run build` to run the build command.
+This command concats and minifies the files in `./public/js/` into a single .js file.
+If you are making changes to `./public/js/` during development, don't worry about this as `npm run dev` builds the js file automatically before running nodemon.

 ## Contributors